horacephair/horacephair.github.io/README.md

 > Washington on Columbus Day, October 12, 1962.

 ## -3
+<em>October 8-11, 1999</em>
-> Everything2 is readied for its first infusion of material from everything.blockstackers.com, which occurs on Nov.
-13.
+* Everything2.com is readied for its first infusion of material from everything.blockstackers.com, which occurs on November 13.

 ## I
 <em>October 11-14, 2002</em>